-Students build on and develop key mathematical ideas, including rates and percentages, concepts from financial mathematics, linear and non-linear expressions, sequences, the use of matrices and networks to model and solve authentic problems, the use of trigonometry to find solutions to practical problems, and the exploration of real-world phenomena in statistics.
+Measurement and geometry, Statistics and Networks and matrices, building on the content of the P-10 Australian Curriculum.
+Learning reinforces prior knowledge and further develops key mathematical ideas, including rates and percentages, concepts from financial mathematics, linear and non-linear expressions, sequences, the use of matrices and networks to model and solve authentic problems, the use of trigonometry to find solutions to practical problems, and the exploration of real-world phenomena in statistics.

-Students engage in a practical approach that equips learners for their needs as future citizens.
-They learn to ask appropriate questions, map out pathways, reason about complex solutions, set up models and communicate in different forms.
-They experience the relevance of mathematics to their daily lives, communities and cultural backgrounds.
-They develop the ability to understand, analyse and take action regarding social issues in their world.
+General Mathematics is designed for students who want to extend their mathematical skills beyond Year 10 but whose future studies or employment pathways do not require calculus.
+It incorporates a practical approach that equips learners for their needs as future citizens.
+Students will learn to ask appropriate questions, map out pathways, reason about complex solutions, set up models and communicate in different forms.
+They will experience the relevance of mathematics to their daily lives, communities and cultural backgrounds.
+They will develop the ability to understand, analyse and take action regarding social issues in their world.
+When students gain skill and self-assurance, when they understand the content and when they evaluate their success by using and transferring their knowledge, they develop a mathematical mindset.